 The HRs in table 4 can be used to calculate the 10-year risk for a patient with any risk factor profile using the formula:

-where HR is the hazard ratio for that patient relative to a non-smoking female aged 50 years with systolic blood pressure=120 mm Hg, cholesterol=150, no diabetes and no SLE risk factors.
+where HR is the hazard ratio for that patient relative to a non-smoking female aged 50 years with systolic blood pressure=120 mm Hg, total serum cholesterol exceeding 150 mg/dl, and no diabetes and no SLE risk factors.

 Table 5 shows the implications of this formula for 10-year risk of hard cardiovascular events among selected subsets of patients with SLE.
 From table 5, based on the point estimates, it can be seen that for lupus patients without SLE risk factors there is a slight excess risk in the younger patients and a decreased risk in the older patients.
 However, among those with SLE risk factors, the estimated 10-year risk is substantially higher than that in the general population based on the ACC/AHA formula, especially for younger patients.